ADVERTISING

-Micro- and nanoplastics pollute not only oceans, rivers, and agricultural soils, but also forests.
-This is shown by a recent study by geoscientists at TU Darmstadt , published Nature Communications Earth & Environment
+Micro- and nanoplastics are polluting not only oceans, rivers, and agricultural soils, but also forests.
+This is shown in a recent study by geoscientists at TU Darmstadt , published Nature Communications Earth & Environment

-According to the study, the tiny plastic particles primarily enter the forests from the air and accumulate in the soil.
-"The microplastics from the atmosphere initially settle on the leaves of the treetops; scientists refer to this as the so-called combing-out effect," explains lead author Dr. Collin J. Weber from the Institute of Applied Geosciences at TU Darmstadt.
-Rain or autumnal leaf fall then transport the particles to the forest floor.
+According to the study, the tiny plastic particles primarily enter forests from the air and accumulate in the soil.
+"The microplastics from the atmosphere initially settle on leaves in the treetops; scientists refer to this as the 'combing effect'," explains lead author Dr. Collin J. Weber from the Institute of Applied Geosciences at TU Darmstadt.
+Rain or autumn leaf fall then transports the particles to the forest floor.

 Microplastics stored deep in the soil

 For their study, the researchers took samples from four forest sites east of Darmstadt.
 Using a newly developed analytical method, they were able to detect and chemically identify microplastics in soil samples, leaf litter, and atmospheric deposits.
-They also created a model calculation that estimates inputs since the 1950s.
+They also created a model that estimates the levels of microplastics since the 1950s.

 Forests as indicators of air pollution

-"Our results indicate that microplastics in forest soils primarily originate from atmospheric deposition.
-Forests are therefore good indicators of microplastic pollution in the air," says Weber.
-The study demonstrates for the first time the direct connection between atmospheric inputs and the storage of microplastics in forest soil.
+“Our results indicate that microplastics in forest soils primarily originate from atmospheric deposition.
+Forests are therefore good indicators of microplastic pollution in the air,” said Weber.
+The study demonstrates for the first time the direct link between atmospheric inputs and the storage of microplastics in forest soil.

 The findings are not only relevant for environmental protection: "Forests are already threatened by climate change, and our results suggest that microplastics could now pose an additional threat," explains Weber.
 Furthermore, with regard to potential health risks, it is crucial that the study confirms the global transport of microplastics in the air and thus also in the air we breathe.